Retirement Savings: How Much Do You Need

 Make a Budget for Today if You Don’t Already Have One

 It is hard to estimate your expenses in retirement, but it is very helpful to understand what you are spending today.
-If you don’t have a A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More or haven’t tracked your expenses to see where your money is going, I suggest starting there.
+If you don’t have a budget or haven’t tracked your expenses to see where your money is going, I suggest starting there.
 Here is a link to a post I wrote with a spreadsheet to help you monitor your expenses.

 Estimate Your Expenses in Your First Year of Retirement

-Next, look at your current A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More and/or spending and estimate how it would change if you were retired today.
+Next, look at your current budget and/or spending and estimate how it would change if you were retired today.
 On what types of things might you want to spend money in the future that you don’t spend now?
 Might you want to buy special gifts for your grandchildren that are more extravagant than what you spend for your children’s gifts now?
 Also think about expenses you have now that you won’t have in the future, such as commute expenses and possibly a separate wardrobe for work.

 Be sure to think about Social Security (or equivalent) and income taxes.
 In addition to Federal income taxes, you may pay state or provincial and possibly local income taxes.
 If you plan to live somewhere else in retirement, it might have a higher or lower tax rate.
 In the US, Social Security taxes are 6.2% (12.4% I you are self-employed) of your wages up to the limit ($128,400 in 2019).
-As you adjust your A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More, you can eliminate Social Security taxes and will want to think about whether your state or provincial and local tax rate will be substantially different from their current rates.
+As you adjust your budget, you can eliminate Social Security taxes and will want to think about whether your state or provincial and local tax rate will be substantially different from their current rates.

 Some people say that your expenses will decrease by 20% when you retire.
 In my very short retirement, I find I’m spending more than I expected as I have more time to do things and many of them cost money.
 This post from Financial Samurai provide some insights as to how retirement might impact your expenses.